regebro/prehistoric-python/presentation.rst

 Unique values

-Unordered

 Fast lookup

 .. note::

-    Sets are useful, the values in a set must be unique, lookup in sets are fast, although they aren't ordered.
+    Sets are useful, the values in a set must be unique and lookup in sets are fast.

     Sets first appeared as a standard library module in Python 2.3, and as a built in type in Python 2.4.

     So what did you do before?
-What else do we have that has Unique values, fast lookup and no ordering?
+What else do we have that has Unique values and fast lookup?

 ----